 Your W-4 defines for your employer how much to withhold from your paycheck for federal income taxes.
-The more allowances you claim, the less your employer will withhold.
+The more W-4 allowances you claim, the less your employer will withhold.
 Some people opt for this route because they’re able to take home more money each paycheck that they can use or invest how they wish.
-Others prefer to have the maximum withheld, so they will receive a refund.
+Others prefer to have the maximum withheld, on their W-4 so they will receive a refund.

 You are allowed one allowance for yourself, your spouse and one allowance for each of your dependents.
 If you file as head of household, you can claim another allowance, and even another if you plan to itemize or if you’re claiming the child and dependent care credit or the child tax credit.
 Keep in mind that just because you’re entitled to claim all allowances you’re eligible for, you can also opt to claim zero allowances so that the maximum tax is taken out of each paycheck.

 How to Claim Maximum Allowances

 Before you complete your W-4, go through the personal allowances worksheet which helps you figure out the number of allowances you can claim.
 Lines A – G guide you through determining your allowances based on your own personal situation.
 On line H, total all of the previous allowances you claimed for lines A – G. Whatever number is reported on line H is the number of allowances you can claim.
 However, if you want to have the maximum withheld from your paycheck, simply enter a “0” for lines A – G, and line H. If you’re unsure of whether or not you should claim zero allowances, the IRS has an interactive withholding calculator to help you determine just how many withholding you can claim, and how it affects you at tax time.